fayesatari/colab-tutorial/README.md

-# IEEE_Hands_On_RL_using_Python
+# Google Colaboratory plus Reinforcement Learning using Python

-This Notebooke is provided for a workshop helded by IEEE Young Professionals Montreal in 23 March 2021 in two part.
-In first step we covered the basics of using Colab and in the seconde part we covered an introduction to reinforcement learning, and write Q-learning code.
+This Google Colab Notebook is provided for a workshop held by IEEE Young Professionals Montreal on 23 March 2021 in two-part.
+In the first step, we covered the basics of using Colab, and in the second part, we covered an introduction to reinforcement learning and wrote Q-learning code.
 This notebooke is covered the first part by this subjects:
 We covered the following subjects in this file:

+# IEEE Hands on RL using Python
 - Introduction to Colab, creating your first notebook, settings, GPU usage, themes
 - Mounting Google Drive to Colab, uploading and accessing files from drive
 - Importing different libraries in Colab, like Numpy, Tensorflow, PyTorch, Pandas, installing missing libraries such as OpenAI gym